Occala/netcode.notes/NetworkedConveyorOres/README.md

 ActiveState | Pos | Rot

-With pooling we just need to ensure we interact with the pool instead when we would have spawned or despawned the object.
+With pooling we just need to ensure we interact with the pool when we would have spawned or despawned the object.
 We also need to be a little more mindful of resetting state when it's pulled, resetting things like velocity too.